deepkit/deepkit-framework/README.md

 **@deepkit/event**: Asynchronous event dispatcher for Typescript using decorators and classes..

-**@deepkit/http**: A workflow library to implement atomic workflow transitions with a dispatcher pattern.
+**@deepkit/http**: Powerful and fast http library for building server side applications

 **@deepkit/logger**: A logger library with support for colors, scopes, various transporter and formatter.